How to Publicize Yourself During COVID or Any Disaster or Pandemic

 How Do You Get Free Publicity?

 So take a look at that.
 So digital first.
 So one of the resources that I know you know about Sherry but not maybe everybody does is HARO.
-Help a Reporter Out, HARO, helpareporterout.com, you will get free queries three times a day in all the different topics from reporters and producers who need experts for their stories now.
+Help a Reporter Out.
+On HARO, helpareporterout.com, you will get free queries three times a day in all the different topics from reporters and producers who need experts for their stories now.
 So that’s where you can see what’s going on and immediately respond.
 You don’t even have to do any research.
 You don’t have to create a media list.
 Nothing!
 You can just dive right into that, sign up for that today.
 It’s free, and start responding to those queries.
 And I’m going to talk in a little bit about how to best do that so you can get chosen.
 But that is the fastest way right now.
 And and there’s dozens and dozens of queries every single day that they’re looking for content.

 Sherry: I see that Jade is saying, “I’ve been in business hibernation while doing research.
 I haven’t finished my book.
 I used to do radio.
 I love speaking.
 I keep helping people online understand all the public health stuff.”
 Oh my gosh, it’s so great Jade.